Homepage

 Chant Thomas

 Chant draws on his extensive experience in the field and in the classroom to serve as primary educator for the D.E.E.P.
 Ecostery.
-He holds a M.S. in Environmental Education from the Department of Biology, Southern Oregon University, and a B.S. in Earth Science (minor in Theatre) from University of California, Santa Cruz.
+He holds a M.S. in Environmental Education (with a focus in forest ecology) from the Department of Biology, Southern Oregon University, and a B.S. in Earth Science (minor in Theatre) from University of California, Santa Cruz.
 Chant's background as an educator ranges from teaching a multi-grade class in a remote one-room schoolhouse to designing and teaching forestry, biology, and geography courses at Southern Oregon University.
-A long-time wilderness outfitter and environmental activist, Chant has worked in geology with the U.S. Geological Survey, in wildlife and engineering with the U.S. Forest Service, and as a contract forester, wildlife biologist and botanist for several National Forests.
+A long-time wilderness outfitter and environmental activist, Chant has worked in geology with the U.S. Geological Survey, in wildlife and engineering with the U.S. Forest Service, and as a contract forester, wildlife biologist, botanist, and forest cartographer for several National Forests.
 Formerly a forest researcher and educator with the conservation organization Headwaters, Chant coordinated the design and content of nine annual Western Forest Activists Conferences at Southern Oregon University.

 Susanna Bahaar Thomas

-Susanna Bahaar Thomas is an artist who has traveled extensively and studied art and culture while living in Mexico, Venice, and close to Nature in the mountains and remote Caribbean islands.
+Susanna Bahaar Thomas, MEd, gardener and artist who has traveled extensively and studied art and culture while living in Mexico, Venice, and close to Nature in the mountains and remote Caribbean islands.
 With a background in painting, ceramics, psychology, and spiritual studies, Susanna works with Ecostery participants in Community Studies, perceptual arts and writing, ecopsychology, and the spiritual dimensions of wilderness.
-As a teacher, Susanna is committed to facilitating her students to experience their creative potentials in deep and meaningful ways.
-She is also a Sufi Cheroga and is the facilitator of the annual Trillium Women's Gathering and Vision Quest.
-Her BFA is from Alfred University/College of Ceramics and her Masters of Education is from Southern Oregon University.
-In addition, Susanna teaches high school art courses in Southern Oregon.
+With 20 years experience as a high school teacher, Susanna is committed to facilitating her students to experience their creative potentials in deep and meaningful ways.
+She is also a Sufi Cheroga who finds depth and spiritual inspiration in this landscape.
+As an herbalist, Susanna makes artisan body care products, tea blends and flower essences.
+Her BFA is from Alfred University/College of Ceramics, with a double degree in psychology, and her Masters of Education is from Southern Oregon University.
+In addition, Susanna has stewarded the gardens at Trillium Farm as a dimension of her spiritual and artistic service.

 Several guest instructors have offered their expertise in various subjects, including ethnobotany, aquatic ecology, ornithology, pond turtle ecology, invasive species, appropriate technology, permaculture, and more.